-It can also affect newborns within the first year of life, and it can affect men over 25, although that is rare.
+It can affect newborns within the first year of life.
+This condition can also affect men over 25, although that is rare.

 What causes testicular torsion?

-Testicular torsion is often caused by a condition called “bell clapper” deformity.
+Another cause of testicular torsion is a condition called “bell clapper” deformity.
 In most males, a testicle would not be able to twist because it is firmly attached to the scrotum.
-For a male who is born with bell clapper deformity, his testes are hanging in the scrotum and can swing like a bell.
+For a male who is born with bell clapper deformity, his testes are hanging in the scrotum and can swing freely, like a clapper in a bell.
 This can then lead to twisting.
 This deformity affects both testes, although it is very rare for twisting, or torsion, to occur in both sides of the scrotum at once.